thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 {:toc}

-This guide will help you to set up ThingsBoard MQTT Broker in cluster mode using Docker Compose.
+This guide will help you to set up TBMQ in cluster mode using Docker Compose.

 ## Prerequisites